 Rectification works – Pile capping, columns jacketing and finished column

-• Corner column F1, which was supposed to have failed already had been supported by 150 mm diameter MS twin pipes up to the second floor level.
+- Corner column F1, which was supposed to have failed already had been supported by 150 mm diameter MS twin pipes up to the second floor level.
 The column was redesigned presuming its existing load carrying capacity was zero.
 Reinforced concrete wall 430 mm thick with adequate reinforcement as per design were provided.
 Twin pipes which were used as temporary supports were left undisturbed.
 Reinforcement detailing with the twin pipe supports is shown in figure20.
 Even though the column had failed in the ground floor, the rectification scheme was carried out right from basement extending up to second floor level.

-diameter spaced at 500mm c/c were drilled over the entire height of the columns and at beam-column
+All the honeycombed columns and beam-column joints were grouted as follows.
+Holes of 10 mm diameter spaced at 500mm c/c were drilled over the entire height of the columns and at beam-column

 joints.
 10mm diameter PVC tubes were inserted into the drilled holes.
 A neat cement paste with

+2 percent expansive cement as admixture was prepared as per the Manufacturer’s specifications.
 The cement paste thus prepared was grouted under a pressure of 0.4 to 0.5 N/mm2 into the cavities of

 the concrete until the paste refused to go in any more.
 The procedure was repeated for all columns